Shepherdstown Presbyterian Church dedicates largest community-supported solar system in West Virginia

 Working with Shepherdstown-based Solar Holler, West Virginia’s first solar financing company, the church developed a project plan that allowed it to go solar at no cost and without a traditional fundraising campaign.

-Using the Solar Holler model, nearly 100 families and businesses in and around Shepherdstown made the project possible through an innovative crowd funding campaign.
 Funding for the project was raised through the installation of ‘demand response’ controllers on community members’ electric water heaters.
 The water heater controllers have been installed and operated by Mosaic Power, a smart grid technology company in Frederick, Maryland.
 Mosaic Power manages water heaters as a virtual power plant—responding to the electricity grid in real time to make it more efficient.
 Through this service, Mosaic Power reduces blackouts and pollution.

 Mosaic Power pays property owners $100 per tank per year for participation in their virtual power plant.
 In Shepherdstown, project participants agreed to donate those funds to pay off a loan taken out to install the church solar project.
 The project loan will be paid off in under 5 years through revenue from the water heater installations.
 The Church will benefit from lower electrical bills while generating electricity that reduces air and water pollution, consistent with the church’s commitment to creation care.